 Step 6: Course Adjustments

 A course adjustment is any change to a finalized schedule including changes in credit options or grading options.
-Deadlines for processing specific course adjustments are stated at Class Enrollment Information.
+Deadlines for processing specific course adjustments are stated in the Registrar's Handbook.

 Dropping and adding courses prior to the add/drop deadlines:

-Students may drop and add courses until the drop/add deadlines for each session (see the Class Enrollment Information for each semester).
+Students may drop and add courses until the drop/add deadlines for each session (see the Registrar's dates and deadlines for each semester).
 Dropped courses will still appear on the schedule with an enrollment status and reason of "Dropped" but they will not appear on the academic transcript.
 Depending on the student's course load, dropping or adding a course may result in a tuition and/or financial aid adjustment.

 Exception: Students who are enrolled in only one course during fall and spring semesters cannot drop the one class.
 They will need to add another course first or they will need to withdraw from the University prior to the add/drop deadline to drop a single class.
 Please follow the instructions on the Registrar’s Web site to Withdraw from JMU. http://www.jmu.edu/registrar/Leaving_JMU.shtml